Whether you have 24 hours in Singapore or a week, nailing down where to stay in Singapore should be near the top of your travel planning agenda.

 - Marina Bay: A glitzy area that’s a top pick for luxury travellers seeking out the perfect 5-star experience.
 The sights around Marina Bay, particularly the Gardens of the Bay and Bayfront, offer some of the finest evening views in Singapore.

-✓ Best area to stay for food & culture
+✓ Best area for food & culture

-I can’t justifiably start any guide for where to stay in Singapore without first mentioning Chinatown.
-This area, almost in the dead centre of Downtown, is not only one of the most convenient areas to stay, but one of the city’s most interesting & colourful corners.
+I can’t justifiably start any Singapore accommodations guide without first mentioning Chinatown.
+This popular area, almost in the dead centre of Downtown, is not only one of the most convenient areas to stay, but one of the most interesting & colourful corners of Singapore.

 The heart of Singapore’s Chinese heritage beats loud on the streets of Chinatown.
 As you wander along, you’ll catch a fleeting glimpse of Singapore prior to its economic explosion.
-There couldn’t be a bigger contrast between the low-rise historical shophouses of Chinatown and the glitzy skyscrapers just a few blocks to the east.
+There couldn’t be a bigger contrast between the area’s low-rise historical shophouses and the glitzy skyscrapers just a few blocks to the east.

-Where to stay: The best hotels in Chinatown
+Recommended hotels in Chinatown

-With the age of the heritage buildings in this neighbourhood, the quality of accommodations in Chinatown can vary quite significantly.
+With the age of the heritage buildings in this neighbourhood, the quality of accommodations can vary quite significantly.
 Remember: Singapore is, like Tokyo and Hong Kong, one of the most expensive cities in Asia for hotels.
 Don’t base your decision solely on price.